ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

     val_correct = 0.0
 ```

-Crucially for this step, the backpropagation should not be called, and therefore the forward pass is performed by explicitely telling the program to not compute the gradients:
+Crucially for this step, the backpropagation should not be called, and therefore the forward pass is performed by explicitly telling the program not to compute the gradients:

 ```tsql
      # Calculate statistics for the validation set
     with torch.no_grad():
 ```

-Similarly with the training case, data is loaded by batches, and the forward pass is performed:
+Similarly, with the training case, data is loaded by batches, and the forward pass is performed:

 ```tsql
       for batch_idx, (data, target) in enumerate(test_loader):